neuml/txtai/docs/why.md

 ![why](images/why.png#only-light)
 ![why](images/why-dark.png#only-dark)

-In addition to traditional search systems, a growing number of semantic search solutions are available, so why txtai?
+In addition to traditional search systems, a growing number of "AI-powered" solutions are available, so why txtai?

 - Up and running in minutes with [pip](../install/) or [Docker](../cloud/)
 ```python